fermat618/pida/docs/source/user/installation.rst

 Run from source
 ---------------

-First copy the file moo_stub.so (that was built in the build stage) from the build/ directory to a directory in your PYTHONPATH or the working directory.
+It is necessary to invoke `python setup.py build_ext -i` in order to get a c-written ui extension compiled + placed in the source path.

 .. note::

-    Running from source is generally reserved for developers of PIDA, or those people who really know what they are doing.
+    Running from source is generally reserved for developers of PIDA or those people who really know what they are doing.
     It is very useful to be able to make a change and test it immediately.
     It is not recommended to use this as a general execution method.

 To run PIDA directly from the source, run::